 RJ Manke : RADMOR's Rising Star

-There's very little that needs to be said about RJ Manke - if you know, you know.
-If you don't, take our word for it, you'll be seeing a lot of him in the coming years.
-Known for being one of the nicest guys out there, RJ's got full-time status on the Korn Ferry Tour having finished an amazing collegiate career in 2022 as a All-American, a Pac-12 Champion, a 2021 NCAA Champion, and a PGA Tour University winner.
+There's very little that needs to be said about RJ Manke - other than you'll be seeing a lot of him in the coming years.
+Known for being one of the nicest guys out there, RJ's on the Korn Ferry Tour having finished an amazing collegiate career in 2022 as a first team All-American, a Pac-12 Champion, a 2021 NCAA Team Champion, and a PGA Tour University winner.
+Most recently, he won the 2023 Taylor Made Pebble Beach Invitational.

 RJ signed a multi-year contract to wear RADMOR on the Korn Ferry and PGA Tour as he embodies "everything we stand for; he’s conscientious, wants to do good in this world and when it comes to golf, he’s an absolute winner on and off the course,” RADMOR Co-Founder Scott Morrison says.
 “He’s off to a great start professionally and we’re so excited to support him in his journey.”

 Manke was first drawn to RADMOR because of the sheer comfort and unique look of its polos, pants, hoodies and accessories.
 As he dug deeper into the company’s ethos, he gained an appreciation for its unwavering commitment to sustainability and use of all-natural, high-quality cotton and (in select garments) recycled polyester.
 “You don’t realize how much plastic you’re wearing,” Manke says.
 “You come out to these tournaments, and we’ve got aluminum cups and water bottles.
 People are trying to get rid of plastic, and they don’t know it’s used most in clothes.
 People wear it, and it sheds microplastics which come off in the laundry.”

 So we sat down with RJ in between events and got a little more background to share from our favorite Korn Ferry member: